-The U.S. Hispanic population was estimated to number 38.5 million.
+The U.S. Latino population was estimated to number 38.5 million.

-The U.S. Hispanic population was estimated to have grown to 45.4 million, an increase of 18% since 2002.
+The U.S. Latino population was estimated to have grown to 45.4 million, an increase of 18% since 2002.

-The U.S. Hispanic population surpassed 50 millions, up 43% since 2000 census, and represented 55% of total U.S. population growth.
+The U.S. Latino population surpassed 50 millions, up 43% since 2000 census, and represented 55% of total U.S. population growth.

-U.S. Hispanics that “speak some Spanish at home” are expected to number approximately 36 million, making U.S. Hispanics one of the largest “Spanish-speaking” populations in the world.
+Latinos number 53 million and the U.S. Latino population ranks as the 2nd largest Latino population in the world, behind only Mexico.
+U.S. Latinos that “speak some Spanish at home” are expected to number approximately 36 million, making U.S. Latinos one of the largest “Spanish-speaking” populations in the world.